Vanessa Porto

-Vanessa Alessandra Teixeira Porto (born March 16, 1984) is a Brazilian mixed martial artist and amateur boxer who competes in the flyweight division.
+Vanessa Alessandra Teixeira Porto (born March 16, 1984) is a retired Brazilian mixed martial artist and amateur boxer who competes in the flyweight division.

 Background

 Porto grew up in Jaú, São Paulo in a family of soccer players.
 She had an appreciation for martial arts from a young age and started to practice Brazilian jiu-jitsu in 2004.
 She is currently married to her trainer Pedro Iglesias.

 Mixed martial arts career

 Early career

 Porto began her professional MMA career in 2005.
 She initially fought only for Brazilian promotions such as Storm Samurai and Champions Night and faced opponents including Carina Damm, Cris Cyborg and Brazilian kickboxing champion Juliana Werner Aguiar.
 She defeated Aguiar on three occasions.

 With a record of five wins and two losses, Porto signed with the U.S.-based Fatal Femmes Fighting promotion.

 Fatal Femmes Fighting and Revolution Fight Club

 Porto made her FFF debut against Tonya Evinger on July 14, 2007, at Fatal Femmes Fighting 2.
 She defeated Evinger via submission due to an armbar in the first round.

 Porto was expected to face FFF bantamweight champion Roxanne Modafferi on November 3, 2007, at Fatal Femmes Fighting 3.
 However, Modafferi was removed from the event due to a shoulder injury and was replaced by Hitomi Akano.
 Porto defeated Akano via split decision after five rounds.
 Her match for the FFF bantamweight title against Modafferi happened on April 3, 2008, at Fatal Femmes Fighting 4.
 Porto lost via TKO for the first time in her MMA career.

 Porto faced Germaine de Randamie on December 19, 2008, at Revolution Fight Club 2.
 She won via submission due to an armbar in the first round.